-In accordance with the Student Handbook, students must wear their TJC identification while on campus.
-ID may only be removed if it interferes with laboratory activity in which the student is actively engaged.
+In accordance with the Student Handbook, students must carry their TJC identification while on campus.

 3.3 Food and Beverages

 Food and beverages are allowed in the PTA Program Laboratory during breaks and open lab time.
 Students are responsible for properly disposing of waste.